 I usually make my kids dinner and then make myself my “healthy” dinner.
-As an adult, I have different macronutrient needs than the children so I don’t limit their carbohydrates like I do my own.
+As an adult, I have different macronutrient needs than the children do so I don’t limit their carbohydrates like I do my own.
 Even my macronutrient needs change.
 (I don’t eat the same way when I am not regularly lifting weights as I do when I am.)

 I am not on a “diet” per se.
 I don’t follow the paleo diet, south beach, atkins, weight watchers etc. I like to say I am on an eat more vegetables and less starch diet.
 But that doesn’t mean that the kids and I can’t have our family pizza night.

 Thanks to Viva Italia Days at Publix: Hunts Tomatoes, Progresso™ Brand Products, Kraft Parmesan Cheese, Pillsbury™ Refrigerated Breads, Betty Crocker™ Cookies for sponsoring today’s discussion

 Pizza, like tacos, is one of those meals that can be easily adjusted to suit my wellness goals.
 Some of you may be wondering why I don’t just make my kids eat what I eat.
 The main reason is that I believe when someone is forced to eat something, the emotions associated with it can result in an aversion to the food.
 I don’t want their emotions to deprive them of delicious food!
 The feeling of helplessness and being coerced to eat something you don’t want to eat can result in a long term aversion to the food.
 My kids eat all sorts of vegetables and different foods.
 But it hasn’t always been this way.
 It took years and patience.

 I simply enjoy my food and make it known that I’m glad nobody wants any of because then there’s more for me!
 Over the years, the kids have asked to “try” my food.
 Most of the time, they end up loving it!